How do you create a villain character? How can you make sure your villain is believable and not too evil or good?

 Ability to easily disguise

 Zachary, as he looks now, needs to disappear.
-As his beard and moustache grow wild, he uses peroxide to bleach them to a pale orange.
-He trims his thick, black eyebrows with scissors, then bleaches what is left of them.
-He cuts his long, dark hair off, then bleaches the new growth from time to time.
+As his beard and mustache grow wild, he uses peroxide to bleach it pale orange.
+He trims his thick, black eyebrows, whitens them, cuts his long, dark hair off, then bleaches the new growth from time to time.

-It takes an extra month for the beard and moustache to grow long enough to disguise the lumpy scar along his jaw.
-But by the time he ventures out to break into an insulated cabin for the winter, he is unrecognizable.
+It takes an extra month for the beard and mustache to grow long enough to disguise the lumpy scar along his jaw.
+But he is unrecognizable by the time he ventures out to break into an insulated cabin for the winter.

-The makeover is done.
-He knows he is unidentifiable to all except his ex.
-He plans to spend a lot of time checking up on her to make sure she is still scared enough to keep their little secret.
+Looking at himself in the mirror, he knows that he is unidentifiable to all except his ex-fiancée.
+So he plans to spend a lot of time checking up on her to make sure she is still scared enough to keep their little secret.

 Ability to easily charm anyone

 Zachary enjoys being charming.
 He knows how to disguise his personality as well as his looks.
-How to be charming when it is needed, is like a game to him.
-He finds it easy to sway others over to his side, to persuade them to believe in him, to trust him.
+Being charming when it’s needed is like a game to him.
+He finds it easy to sway others over to his side, persuade them to believe in him, and trust him.

-He enjoys manipulating people.
-Sees it as one of his favourite gifts.
-And when he has what he wants, and has no further use for them, he leaves them hanging.
+He enjoys manipulating people; sees it as one of his favorite gifts.
+And when he has what he wants and has no further use for them, he leaves them hanging.

 Ability to convince anyone that his lies are truths

-Zachary convinces his ex that the men searching for him know that she used to be his fiancée, that as long as she doesn’t say anything about seeing him, as long as she doesn’t describe him to the police or anyone else, she will be safe.
+Zachary convinces his ex that the men searching for him know that she used to be his fiancée, that as long as she doesn’t say anything about seeing him, as long as she doesn’t describe him to the police or anyone else, she’ll be safe.

-But if she describes him, he warns, those men will know that she knows where he is and will come after her to find him; and they both will be killed.
+But if she describes him, he warns, those men will know that she knows where he is and will come after her to find him; and then they will kill them both.